kriskowal/q-io/README.md

 -   `close()`
 -   `node` the underlying node reader

-Additionally, the `Reader` constructor has the following methods:

--   `read(stream, charset)` accepts any foreachable and returns either a buffer or a string if given a charset.
--   `join(buffers)` consolidates an array of buffers into a single buffer.
-The buffers array is collapsed in place and the new first and only buffer is returned.

-The `reader` module exports a function that accepts a Node reader and returns a Q reader.
+The `node/reader` module exports a function that accepts a Node reader and returns a Q reader.

 ### Writer